 Mr. Martin Turchin, a director of the Company, is a non-executive/non-director Vice Chairman of Insignia.
 Through an arrangement with Insignia that has been in place since 1985, Turchin & Associates, an affiliate of Mr. Turchin, participates in brokerage activities for which Insignia is retained as leasing agent, some of which involve leases for space within buildings owned by the Operating Partnership.
 For the years ended December 31, 2002, 2001, and 2000, Turchin & Associates has advised the Operating Partnership that it has received approximately \$116,000, \$943,000 and \$437,000, respectively, from Insignia attributable to properties owned by the Operating Partnership.
-Of this amount, \$0.7 million is in conjunction with funds that the Operating Partnership owed to Insignia related to the acquisition of 280 Park Avenue, represents approximately 4.83% of the total amount paid to Insignia by the Operating Partnership since the date Mr. Turchin became a director of the Company in 1997.
+Of this amount, \$0.7 million is in conjunction with funds that the Operating Partnership owed to Insignia related to the acquisition of 280 Park Avenue.
+The total amount that was paid to Turchin & Associates, excluding amounts paid related to obligations assumed in connection with the acquisition of 280 Park Avenue, represents approximately 4.83% of the total amount paid to Insignia by the Operating Partnership since the date Mr. Turchin became a director of the Company in 1997.
 Pursuant to its arrangement with Insignia, Turchin & Associates has confirmed to the Operating Partnership that it is paid on the same basis with respect to properties owned by the Operating Partnership as it is with respect to properties owned by other clients of Insignia.
 Mr. Turchin does not participate in any discussions or other activities relating to the Operating Partnership's contractual arrangements with Insignia either in his capacity as a member of the Company's Board of Directors or as a Vice Chairman of Insignia.